SahilBagade017/EE633-Mixed-signal-VLSI-Design-Project/report.md

 ## Challenges

-                         S/H Circuit

-            First the s/h circuit used was the bottom plate sampling, the problem with using the bottom plate sampling was the output had error due to charge injection.
+            First, the s/h circuit used was the bottom plate sampling, the problem with using the bottom plate sampling was the output had an error due to charge injection.

-            After replacing bottom plate sampling ckt with the transmission gate, at the output, the capacitor was charging slowly when the capacitor of 1u F was connected and there were errors when the
+            After replacing the bottom plate sampling ckt with the transmission gate, at the output, the capacitor was charging slowly when the capacitor of 1u F was connected and there were errors when the
             1f F was connected and the noise was getting introduced.

-            The second S/H circuit is used to reduce the noise of the substractor output
+            The second S/H circuit is used to reduce the noise of the subtractor output

-            The clk in second s/h is delayed by 1.7n.
+            The CLK in the second s/h is delayed by 1.7n.

-             Finally the S/H circuit used was Bottom plate sampling beacuse the practically transmission gate are not used and other s/h circuits are preferred.
+             Finally, the S/H circuit used was Bottom plate sampling because the practical transmission gate is not used therefore other s/h circuits are preferred.

-                        Differential Amplifier and Substractor
+                        Differential Amplifier and Subtractor

             The problem with the differential amplifier was the gain we were getting was different for different inputs.
-            This problem was solved by replacing the differential amplifier with the vcvs with the gain of 4.
+            This problem was solved by replacing the differential amplifier with the vcvs with a gain of 4.

                         3 Bit ADC

-            Initially we took 14um/28um mosfet width which gave an error while testing, we reduced it to 1um/2um.
+            Initially, we took 14um/28um mosfet width which gave an error while testing, we reduced it to 1um/2um.
-            Sense comparator was introducing kickback noises in ADC Vref level therefore preamplifiers were added in the circuits
+            Sense comparator was introducing kickback noises in ADC Vref level therefore preamplifiers were added to the circuits
-            The pre amp that was near to the ground was giving errors because they were nmos preamps , so we replaced preamps near ground with pmos preamps
+            The preamp that was near the ground was giving errors because they were NMOS preamps, so we replaced preamps near the ground with PMOS preamps

                         3 Bit DAC

-            The voltage we got at the nodes was not the same as expected.First we used nmos and pmos in parallel, The problem with that circuit was the mos resistance  which was hard to compaensate
+            The voltage we got at the nodes was not the same as expected.
+First, we used nmos and pmos in parallel, The problem with that circuit was the mos resistance  which was hard to compensate
-            ,due to which the division of voltage was not proper, the expected division was Vref/2 , Vref/4 , Vref/8.This problem was rectified by replacing the switch with two nmos in parallel and conntecting inverter to the gate of nmos and its  source is connected to ground.
-So that when the input 0 is given to dac inverted nmos will be turned on and it will be shorted to ground.
+            , due to which the division of voltage was not proper, the expected division was Vref/2, Vref/4, Vref/8.This problem was rectified by replacing the switch with two NMOS in parallel and connecting the inverter to the gate of NMOS and its source is connected to the ground.
+So that when the input 0 is given to DAC inverted NMOS will be turned on and it will be shorted to ground.

             Ideal opamp was implemented using VcVs